-- Ensure that every resident has access to sexual health services that meet their individual needs. - Enable services that are local, relevant, approachable, conf dential, non-judgemental, and accessible to anyone in need, while respecting all human protected characteristics. - Enable citizens to have control of their own sexual health with services providing support where needed.
+- Ensure that every resident has access to sexual health services that meet their individual needs. - Enable services that are local, relevant, approachable, confidential, non-judgemental, to provide services to anyone in need, while respecting all human protected characteristics. - Enable citizens to have control of their own sexual health with services providing support where needed.

-This strategy will play an important role in realising the joint vision for sexual health services for the future, and will facilitate:
+This strategy will play a key role in realising the joint vision for sexual health services for the future, and will facilitate:

-- A fully integrated, free and confdential sexual health service for all citizens across the life course - A reduction in the high rates of teenage and unwanted pregnancy, abortion and STIs, which can have far reaching consequences for individuals and society - Open and equitable access to sexual health services, in line with the Equality Act6.
+- A fully integrated, free and confidential sexual health service for all citizens across the life course - A reduction in the high rates of teenage and unplanned pregnancy, abortion and STIs, which can have far reaching consequences for individuals and society - Open and equitable access to sexual health services, in line with the Equality Act.

 A fundamental outcome of this strategy will be to equip the citizens of Birmingham and Solihull to have good reproductive health and healthy sexual relationships, positively impacting the wider emotional, mental and physical health and wellbeing of citizens.
+Furthermore due to the negative impact of the COVID-19 pandemic, a step change in services is required in order to reestablish and improve them.